xsnpdngv/Polimorphism-in-C/README.md

 or long if/else chains within a function."_ would be true without the following addition:

->  "The mechanism of polymorphism must not create a source code dependency from the caller to the callee."
+>  The mechanism of polymorphism must not create a source code dependency from the caller to the callee.

 We desire systems built with dynamic polymorphism because they are strongly decoupled.
 Dependencies can be inverted across architectural